 Training the future stars of stage and screen

-If you want a career in the Creative and Performing Arts, New City College has a range of courses to help you discover all the opportunities that exist within this exciting industry.
+NCC has a range of courses to help you discover all the opportunities that exist within this exciting industry.

 You can choose how you study.
-Whether you like the practical, coursework focus of a BTEC or the exam driven A Levels, there are drama, performing arts, dance and music courses to suit everyone.
+Whether you like the practical, coursework focus of a Diploma or the exam driven A Levels, there are drama, performing arts, dance and music courses to suit everyone.
 The courses are offered at NCC’s Epping Forest campus in Loughton, at Havering Sixth Form in Hornchurch and at Ardleigh Green campus, also in Hornchurch.

 There are courses including: